Tehpaartos/Classic-WOW/BWLTankTips.md

 #### Main Tank
 Will breakes the last egg as it will generate infinite agro
 #### Off-tanks
-Focus on being second on threat as you will need to tank it for 10 seconds when the main tank gets **Conflagration**
+Focus on being second on threat as you will need to tank the boss for 10 seconds when the main tank gets **Conflagration**

 ## Vaelastrasz the Corrupt
 * Burning Adrenaline - Damage done increased by 100%.
 Spells cast are all instant. **Reduces max health by 5% every second.
 Deals 4376 to 5624 damage to surrounding allies on death.
 Every 45 seconds, Vael will give Burning Adrenaline to whoever is on top of his threat list**